potcheeks/clothespress/README.md

 1. User has to create an account with clothespress to access the site.
 2. User starts by uploading content to the site via a form and image uploader
 3. The outfit is stored in the wardrobe with terms associated by mood and occasion.
-4. User will be able to choose an outfit using SOS style based on mood, occasion or colour.
+4. User will be able to choose an outfit using a virtual assistant (SOS style) based on mood, occasion or colour.
 5. Outfits can be edited and deleted.

-# To improve
+## To improve
 1. Usage of JWT for login and logout
 2. Improve functionality of Cloud Vision API
-3. Summary of brands
+3. Summary page for brands
-4. More targeted schema (brand, occasion)
+4. More targeted schema (brand, occasion) that would enable faster loading time
+5. Account set up for vendors (brands)